 Not any more.

-Computers have allowed scientific management principles to be applied to an ever-increasing number of professions.
+Computers can apply scientific management principles to an ever-increasing number of professions.
 The result?

 “What’s the close rate, the change in user satisfaction, the clickthroughs, the likes?